rosslamont/jxvc/README.md

 All artifacts are available in the maven central repository.
 There are a number of artifacts provided to provide flexibility and to permit developers to substitue their own validator implementations if desired.

+All artifacts are available at maven central.
+Note that the various validator libraries do not have dependencies upon each other.
+See the [Usage examples](https://github.com/rosslamont/jxvc/wiki/Usage-examples) for a detailed explanation.

 The artifacts provided are as follows:

 #### IntrinsicSchemaFactory uber validator